Why Painting A Black Boy's Nails Isn't 'Going Against His Culture'

 Are the parents right that this is a racial or cultural issue?

 No. Homophobia is not unique to the black community.
 The idea that because he's polishing his nails or because he likes the song 'Let It Go,' that that somehow says something about his masculinity, that he's "not tough," — those ideas are not unique to black communities.
-Black people show up in all sorts of different shapes, sizes, forms, genders, sexes, sexualiites and experessions.
+Black people show up in all sorts of different shapes, sizes, forms, genders, sexes, sexualities and expressions.
 Blackness is full.

 And so I do not think it is a racial cultural phenomenon, but I do think that what his biological family is likely contending with is this structural contention of how will this young man be situated when he grows up?